rakeshsharma14/WorldQuant-Capstone/README.md

 * Deliverables for all the week of Capstone
 * Research materials used for the developing the solution
 * Additional libraries used for development of the solution
+* Any user can get started by the installing the python packages in the requirements.txt